holyaustin/LetsFundDeSci/README.md

 # LetsFund DeSci

-"letsfund DeSci" is a groundbreaking Web3 DeSci fundraising platform designed to revolutionize the way charitable organizations raise funds and engage with their communities.
-Deployed on the Citrea Blockchain, letsfund combines the transparency and security of blockchain technology with an intuitive user experience, allowing both donors and beneficiaries to experience a seamless and trustworthy process.
-By leveraging decentralized technologies, letsfund aims to minimize overhead costs, enhance donor engagement, and ensure that contributions have a direct and measurable impact.
+"letsfund DeSci" is a groundbreaking Web3 DeSci fundraising platform designed to revolutionize the way science projects raise funds and engage with their communities.
+Deployed on the Citrea Blockchain, it combines the transparency and security of blockchain technology with an intuitive user experience, allowing both donors and beneficiaries to experience a seamless and trustworthy process.
+By leveraging decentralized technologies, letsfund DeSci aims to minimize overhead costs, enhance donor engagement, and ensure that contributions have a direct and measurable impact on projects.

 ![Project Marketplace](./screenshots/1.png)